Meet the Good Carbs!

 - Snack on fruits: have 1-3 servings a day, between meals.
 Avoid drinking fruit juices and smoothies.

 - Finally, the most important aspect of the weight loss process is the framework in which it is conducted.
-Whether it is with the guide of a dietitian or with a support group, find solution that works best for you.
+Whether it is with the guidance of a dietitian or with a support group, find a solution that works best for you.